rhinobase/raftyui/README.md

 React + Accessible + Tailwind CSS Dynamic Component Library

 - Works out of the box.
-Rafty UI contains a set of polished React components that work out of the box.
+Rafty UI contains polished React components that work out of the box.

-- Flexible & composable.
-Rafty UI components are built on top of a Radix UI Primitive and Tailwind CSS for endless composability.
+- Flexible & composable: Rafty UI components are built on top of a Radix UI Primitive and Tailwind CSS for endless composability 🧰.

-- SSR.
-Rafty UI components support React SSR functionality.
+- SSR: Rafty UI components support React SSR functionality 😍.

-- Dark Mode 😍: All components are dark mode compatible.
+- Dark Mode: All components are dark mode compatible 🌙.

 ## Looking for the documentation?